eohjelle/MCTS-playground/README.md

 ## Getting started

-There is a convenient script for setting upthe project using `uv`:
+There is a convenient script for setting up the project using `uv`:

 ```bash
 bash install.sh